araza6/araza6/content/about.md

 type: 'page'
 ---

 I am a senior year undergrad in Computing Mathematics, with minors in physics and computer science at the [City University of Hong Kong](https://www.cityu.edu.hk/).
-In Shenzhen next door, I am chasing quantum speedups in machine learning at [Quantum Information and & Intelligent Energy Harvesting Lab](http://www.qienergy.tech/People?_l=en#).
+In Shenzhen next door, I am chasing quantum speedups for machine learning at [Quantum Information and & Intelligent Energy Harvesting Lab](http://www.qienergy.tech/People?_l=en#).